FiniteStateInc/finite-state-sdk-python/examples/README.md

 If you want to run custom GraphQL queries using all the available fields in the API.

+# download_reports.py

+Shows how to download PDF and CSV reports for an asset version.

 # download_sboms.py

 For programmatically downloading SBOMs for an asset version.

+# generate_products_csv.py

+Creates a CSV report of high level information about products.

 # get_findings.py